-The sound of summer has reached my backyard in the last few weeks with the increase in cicadas.
-It started with the small species and then followed the Red Eye Cicada Psaltoda moerens.
+The sound of summer has reached my backyard in the last few months with the increase in cicadas.
+It started with the small species (potentially the Black Squeaker Atrapsalta encaustica), followed the Red Eye Cicada Psaltoda moerens and then the Eastern Double Drummer Thopha saccata.
 Since then I have been looking every morning to find newly emerged cicadas.

 Cicadas are the loudest insects in the world and emerge from their underground world in late spring and summer.
 The peak Cicada season is November and December.